 Adaptive Sled Hockey

-Sled hockey follows most of the typical ice hockey rules with the exception some of the equipment.
+Sled hockey follows most typical ice hockey rules, with the exception of the equipment.
 Players sit in specially designed sleds that sit on top of two hockey skate blades.
-There are two sticks for each player instead of one and and the sticks have metal pics on the butt end for players to propel themselves.
-Goalies wear basically the same equipment but do make modifications to the glove.
-Metal picks are sewn into the backside to allow the goalie to maneuver.
+There are two sticks for each player instead of one and the sticks have metal pics on the butt end for players to propel themselves.
+Goalies make modifications to their gloves — metal picks are sewn into the backside to allow the goalie to maneuver.

 Sled hockey provides opportunity for many types of disabilities and there are opportunities available in local areas for recreation/competition all the way to the National Sled Team that plays in the Paralympics.
 Sled hockey is rapidly growing in the US and players are "hooked" once they touch the ice the first time.